Applying for asylum in Bulgaria

 Step 4: Decision

-You should receive a written decision within six months of the registration of your application (14 working days if your application is assessed under accelerated procedure).
+You should receive a written decision within six months of the registration of your application under the general procedure (or within 14 working days if your application is assessed under the accelerated procedure).
 If your case is considered with complexity the procedure might take up to 21 months until you receive the SAR written decision on your application.
 However, shall the procedure take more than 6 months, the SAR should provide you with a written explanation about the reason for that.

 You have the right to appeal the decision of the SAR.